mitre/saml/README.md

         CALDERA application configuration.
         - The `binding` can be kept as `"urn:oasis:names:tc:SAML:2.0:bindings:HTTP-Redirect"`
     - The `x509cert` should be the base64-encoded string for the IdP's X.509 certificate.
+- Under `security`:
+    - Set `wantAttributeStatement` to `true`
+    - Set the remaining security settings as needed for your environment.
+    - Note that the security settings as shown in the [`python3-saml` readme](https://github.com/onelogin/python3-saml/#settings) are placed in a separate file called `advanced_settings.json`.
+For simplicity, the `saml` plugin requires you to combine all settings into the same `conf/settings.json` file, as shown in the example below.

 You may adjust settings as needed for your environment.